 The importance of who goes first is dependent on who is playing and why.
 If I’m betting $20 against an opponent of comparable skill, I will be a bit more concerned with the order than if I’m teaching my brother a new game.

-Regardless of the game or situation, we have highlighted a few ways to help you decided how to decide.
+Regardless of the game or situation, we have highlighted a few ways to help you decide how to decide.

 It’s important to note that even if you win the right to decide, you may not want to go first.